Open source remote sensing software

-For more than 25 year, ILWIS has been used from GIS enthusiasts.
+For more than 25 year, ILWIS has become a popular option for GIS enthusiasts.
 Actually, since its first release it has over 27,000 downloads.
 But it wasn’t until recently that it has become available for public use.

-It is equipped with stereoscopy and anaglyph tools to create stereo pairs from two aerial photographs.
-Alternatively, if you have satellite data, ILWIS has image classification techniques to create land cover classes.
+One of its key features are its stereoscopy, anaglyph and photogrammetry tools.
+If you have satellite data, ILWIS also has image classification techniques to create land cover classes.

 ILWIS was originally built for researchers and students.
 For this reason, effort was concentrated on developing a user-friendly environment.